 IR

-Tsonic’s IR is the frontend/backend boundary.
+Tsonic IR is the frontend/backend boundary.

-What IR Captures
+What IR captures

 - module identity

-- expressions
+- statements and expressions

 - resolved types